 Seriously injured truck driver after collision on B317 near Neumarkt

-Insights in traffic accidents of freight mobile vehicles
+Insights into traffic accidents involving freight vehicles